Introduction to Ocean City, Maryland

 Ocean City History

-The earliest settlements began in this area in 1869, with Isaac Coffin, a businessman, building the first boarding house in the area to accomodate paying guests.
+The earliest settlements began in this area in 1869, with Isaac Coffin, a businessman, building the first boarding house in the area to accommodate paying guests.
 During those times, people often visited the area to fish on the shore, collect sea shells, or simply to spend some relaxing time on the beach.
 Others slowly came in large numbers attracted by this barrier Island, and built hotels and resorts.
-Before 1870, the area was known as "The Ladies' Resort to the Ocean".
+Before 1870, the area was known as "The Ladies' Resort to the Ocean."
 Ocean City is in Worcester County, which was occupied by the Eastern Shore Virginians during the last part of the 17th century.

 Ocean City and nearby Attractions

 - Poplar Hill Mansion